Skip to Content

 Winner's Prize:

-Semi-pro advance (US$200-1999) + No royalties (Provides free copy/copies) Semi-pro advance.
+Semi-pro advance (US$200-1999) + No royalties Provides free copy/copies Semi-pro advance.
 No royalties.
 Provides free copy/copies.
 Details: USD $1,000.

 Submissions:

-Method: Submittable submission manager.
+Methods: Submittable submission manager.
+Postal.

 Reprints: Reprints are NOT allowed.